jraby/1brc/README.md

 it stop parsing after the first decimal is read, it checks for over / under flow, it aborts if there's more than one `.` in the input and aborts if there's an invalid character in the input.

-This runs the challenge in 27s on the ryzen 9 7900. (`make runner.readslicefixed16`)
+This runs the challenge in 27s on the ryzen 9 7900.

-The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/readslice.go#L183-L245).
+The code can be found [here](https://github.com/jraby/1brc/blob/main/internal/brc/readslice.go#L183-L245), run with `make runner.readslicefixed16`.

 Float parsing went from 38% to 17%.
 We're getting somewhere.